intro2r/intro2r/unit2/labs.md

  d.
 What is the minimum apple production across all countries?

  e.
 Plot the values of apple production on harvested area.
+Add labels to the x- and y-axes, and a title to the plot.

  - - -